 - The Practitioner shall exercise proper discretion and not compromise on the quality of care and welfare of End-Users but within the intrinsic limits of telemedicine.
 The professional judgment of the Practitioner would be the guiding principle for all telemedicine consultations.
 Prologic believes that a Registered Medical Practitioner is well positioned to decide whether a technology based consultation is sufficient or an in-person review would be required for the End-User.
 Practitioners should consider the mode/technologies available and their adequacy for a diagnosis before choosing to proceed with any health education or counseling or medication.
 They should be reasonably comfortable that telemedicine is in the patient’s interest after taking a holistic view of the given situation.

-- The Registered Medical Practitioner shall verify and confirm patient’s identity by name, age, address, email ID, phone number, registered ID or any other identification as may be deemed to be appropriate.
+- The Registered Medical Practitioner shall verify and confirm patient’s identity by name, age, address, email ID, phone number, registered ID or any other identification as may be deemed to be appropriate, to a reasonable extent and the veracity of such information as provided by the patient, rests with the patient only who shall strive to provide accurate, complete and correct details.
 The Registered Medical Practitioner should ensure that there is a mechanism for a patient to verify the credentials and contact details of the Registered Medical Practitioner.
 Further the Registered Medical Practitioner would use his/her professional discretion to gather the type and extent of patient information (history/examination findings/Investigation reports/past records etc.) required to be able to exercise proper clinical judgement.
 If the Registered Medical Practitioner feels that the information received is inadequate, then he/she can request for additional information from the patient.
 This information may be shared in real time or shared later via email/text, as per the nature of such information.
 For example, a Registered Medical Practitioner may advise some laboratory or/and radiological tests to the patient.
 In such instances, the consultation may be considered paused and can be resumed at the rescheduled time.
 For issuing a prescription, the Registered Medical Practitioner needs to explicitly ask the age of the patient, and if there is any doubt, seek age proof.
 Where the patient is a minor, after confirming the age, tele consultation would be allowed only if the minor is consulting along-with an adult whose identity needs to be ascertained.

 - Registered Medical Practitioner would be required to fully abide by Indian Medical Council (Professional conduct, Etiquette and Ethics) Regulations, 2002 and with the relevant provisions of the IT Act, Data protection and privacy laws or any applicable rules notified from time to time for protecting patient privacy and confidentiality and regarding the handling and transfer of such personal information regarding the patient.
 This shall be binding and must be upheld and practiced.